-Cannes Palme d'Or goes to Bong Joon-Ho's 'Parasite' | DW | 25.05.2019
+Cannes Palme d'Or goes to Bong Joon-ho's 'Parasite' | DW | 25.05.2019

-The South Korean director dives deep into the widening gulf between right and poor with his enthralling film "Parasite."
+The South Korean director dives deep into the widening gulf between rich and poor with his enthralling film "Parasite."
 Other Cannes winners included French director Mati Diop and British actress Emily Beecham.

-Filmmaker Bong Joon-ho on Saturday became the first South Korean to win Cannes Film Festival's prestigious top prize, the Palme d'Or, with his film "Parasite."
+Filmmaker Bong Joon-ho on Saturday became the first South Korean to win the Cannes Film Festival's prestigious top prize, the Palme d'Or, with his film Parasite.

 The tragicomic film explores the growing gap between rich and poor by telling the story of two families at opposite ends of the economic spectrum in South Korea.